bigmlcom/bigml-node/README.md

 callback.
-All the CRUD methods of any resource allow assigning a callback as the last parameter, but if you don't the default action will be printing the results of the `create` method.
+All the CRUD methods of any resource allow assigning a callback as the last parameter, but if you don't the default action will be printing the resulting resource or the error.
+For the `create` method:

     > result:
     { code: 201,